How to Choose the Best First Classic Car

 You can find a Duster pretty cheap these days, and it’s a great first car for Mopar fans.
 But if you look for Duster, make sure you find one with an actual 340.
 Some people swapped 318s and 360s into these cars, which is fine, but the original 340 was a true pre-smog motor.

 Also, don’t buy a slant-six Duster and assume you can just ‘drop in a V8’ with ease.
 I almost made that mistake.
 I can hear the Mopar guys laughing at me already.

 2. Ford Mustang

 The Ford Mustang earns a high spot on this list.
 I shouldn’t have to explain why.
 The Mustang was one of the first muscle cars to reach the American public en masse.
 It changed car styling and marketing forever.
-Ford sold insane quantities of these things, so they’re likely the most affordable muscle car available today.
+Ford sold insane quantities of these things, so they’re likely the most affordable (and probably most recognizable) muscle car available today.

 The Ford Mustang came most often with a straight-six or one of several Windsor V8s.
 And why argue?
 The 1964-1973 Ford Mustang is the most recognizable American muscle car ever, no contest.

 The Mustang community is enormous, and there’s a limitless supply of reproduction aftermarket parts available for this car.
 In many places, you can still find roller Mustangs for $3,000 or less.

 Price Range: $3,500 to $375,000